arunpraba/reactjs.org/src/content/learn/reusing-logic-with-custom-hooks.md

 You don't need to extract a custom Hook for every little duplicated bit of code.
 Some duplication is fine.
 For example, extracting a `useFormInput` Hook to wrap a single `useState` call like earlier is probably unnecessary.

 However, whenever you write an Effect, consider whether it would be clearer to also wrap it in a custom Hook.
 [You shouldn't need Effects very often,](/learn/you-might-not-need-an-effect) so if you're writing one, it means that you need to "step outside React" to synchronize with some external system or to do something that React doesn't have a built-in API for.
-Wrapping it into a custom Hook lets you precisely communicate your intent and how the data flows through it.
+Wrapping it into a custom Hook enables you precisely communicate your intent and how the data flows through it.

 For example, consider a `ShippingForm` component that displays two dropdowns: one shows the list of cities, and another shows the list of areas in the selected city.
 You might start with some code that looks like this: